Business Immigration

 3. Conduct Regular Audits:

-• Perform quarterly internal audits to verify record completeness and compliance with RQF Level 6 and salary rules.
+• Perform quarterly internal audits to verify record completeness and compliance with RQF Level 6, salary rules, and B2 English standards.

 • Simulate Home Office visits to test record accessibility.